Avvale-IA-CICD/AvvaleCPI/MMZ - Cell Iflows/SEDA_Model_-_Single_Queue_-_Restart_and_Discard_MMZ-1.0.1/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-This iFlow demonstrates a SEDA (Staged Event-Driven Architecture) model using a single JMS queue.
-Messages are processed in multiple steps, with retry and discard mechanisms in place to handle errors and prevent indefinite reprocessing.
-It exposes an HTTPS endpoint to trigger the flow.
+This iFlow demonstrates a SEDA (Staged Event-Driven Architecture) model using a single JMS queue with restart and discard capabilities.
+It receives a message, processes it through multiple steps, and either sends it to a receiver queue or discards it based on the number of retries.

 - **Involved systems with Adapters Type and Endpoint Type**
-  - SQUEUE: JMS (Endpoint Sender)
-  - RQUEUE: JMS (Endpoint Receiver)
+    - SQUEUE - JMS - EndpointSender
-  - Postman: HTTPS (Endpoint Sender)
+    - Postman - HTTPS - EndpointSender
+    - RQUEUE - JMS - EndpointRecevier

 - **Key steps**
- 1. Receive message via HTTPS.
+    1. Receive message via HTTPS from Postman or JMS from SQUEUE.
+    2. Set initial headers in "Dummy Start" process.
- 2. Save the initial message using the "Dummy Start" process and set headers.
+    3. Save the initial message to RQUEUE via JMS.
- 3. Route the message based on the `Step` property:
+    4. Route message through steps 1, 2, and 3 based on the "Step" property in "SEDA Router" process.
-    -   Step1: Call "Step 1" local integration process.
-    -   Step2: Call "Step 2" local integration process.
-    -   Step3: Call "Step 3" local integration process.
-    -   Unknown: Discard the message.
- 4. Each "Step" process enriches the message, throws an exception if requested, creates a custom status log and calls the "Log Async Exception" process in case of error before ending.
- 5. After each process call, the message is sent to the next step.
+    5. In each step, the iFlow sets message headers and sends the message to the next step (processes 'Step 1', 'Step 2', 'Step 3').
+    6. If a step encounters an exception, it logs the exception and ends.
+    7. After each step is completed custom statuses are saved to the message processing log.
- 6. If the message processing fails after a certain number of retries (MaxRetries), the message is discarded.
-This is controlled by the 'SAPJMSRetries' header and a conditional check.
+    8. If the maximum number of retries is reached, the message is discarded and logged.
- 7. Discarded message is logged using a Groovy script and the iFlow ends.
+    9. Log discarded messages.

 - **Message transformation**
+    - In Step 2 and Step 1 a property "Step" is set to identify the current step.
+    - Prepare Step 2 and Prepare Step 3 enrichers add content to the message.
-  - Enricher components are used to set headers, properties, and body content.
+    - Set Headers enrichers are used to set the Sender, Receiver, and MessageType for each Step.
+    - Custom Status enrichers are used to set the MessageProcessingLog CustomStatus for each Step.

 - **Externalized parameters list, configured values and their descriptions**
-  - `MaxRetries`: 10 (Maximum number of retries before discarding a message)
+    - `MaxRetries`: 10 - Maximum number of retries before discarding the message.
-  - `SEDA_MAIN_QUEUE`: SEDA_MODEL_MMZ (Name of the JMS queue)
+    - `SEDA_MAIN_QUEUE`: SEDA_MODEL_MMZ - The name of the main JMS queue.
-  - `Expiration Period`: 7 (Message expiration period in days)
+    - `Expiration Period`: 7 - Expiration period (likely in days, but the unit is not specified).
-  - `Maximum Retry Interval`: 1440 (Maximum interval in minutes to retry)
+    - `Maximum Retry Interval`: 1440 - Maximum interval between retries (likely in minutes, but the unit is not specified).
-  - `Retention Threshold 4 Alerting`: 1 (Retention threshold for alerting purposes)
+    - `Retention Threshold 4 Alerting`: 1 - Threshold for retention alerting (unit not specified).
-  - `Retry Interval`: 15 (Interval in minutes to retry)
+    - `Retry Interval`: 15 - Interval between retries (likely in minutes, but the unit is not specified).
-  - `Number of Concurrent Processes`: 1 (Number of concurrent processes)
+    - `Number of Concurrent Processes`: 1 - Number of concurrent processes for the JMS adapter.

 - **DataStore / JMS Dependency**
 Yes